patevs/semantic-template/README.md

-# Repo Template
+# Semantic Template

-> A Basic Repository Template for Generic Projects
+> A Template repository for semantically versioned projects.

 ---